RanaElGahawy/CalendarEffect/index.md

     suspects to further examine whether calendar effects leave a systematic imprint on market returns or not.
 For that, they chose the linear regression framework.
-This approach helps them to quantify the average effect of each calendar indicator on daily returns while controlling for the accomplices, which in this case are market conditions (such as volatility and trading volume) and interest rates obtained from the published Fed funds dataset.
+This approach helps them to quantify the average effect of each calendar indicator on daily returns while controlling for market conditions such as volatility and trading volume, and interest rates obtained from the published Fed funds dataset.
 By exploiting the full sample of available data, the regression provides both an estimate of the magnitude of each effect and a measure of its statistical significance.
   </p>
 </div>